-1. The z/OS standard DAC mechanism is used for most traditional (non-UNIX) protected objects.

-- 2. The z/OS UNIX DAC mechanism is used for z/OS UNIX objects (files, directories, etc.) - 3.
+- 1. The z/OS standard DAC mechanism is used for most traditional (non-UNIX) protected objects. - 2.
+The z/OS UNIX DAC mechanism is used for z/OS UNIX objects (files, directories, etc.) - 3.
 The z/OS LDAP LDBM DAC mechanism is used to protect LDAP objects in the LDAP LDBM back-end data store.
+(Note: For this evaluation the LDAP CDBM backend provides security functions identical to LDBM, and thus all references to LDBM in this document apply equally to CDBM.)

-z/OS standard DAC mechanism
+5.2.2.1 z/OS standard DAC mechanism